IIIF/api/source/presentation/3.0/index.md

 A client encountering a `service` property where the definition consists only of an `id` and `type` _SHOULD_ then check the `services` property on the top-most resource for an expanded definition.
 If the service is not present in the `services` list, and the client requires more information in order to use the service, then it _SHOULD_ dereference the `id` (or `@id`) of the service in order to retrieve a service description.

 The value _MUST_ be an array of JSON objects.
-Each object _MUST_ a service resource, as described above.
+Each object _MUST_ be a service resource, as described above.

 * A Collection _MAY_ have the `services` property, if it is the topmost Collection in a response document.<br/>
   Clients _SHOULD_ process `services` on a Collection.